pynaviz.base_plot.PlotTsdFrame#

 - Parameters:

-Plot one metadata column versus another as a line plot.
+Plot one column versus another with a time-point marker.

 - Parameters: